Farhoodi/farhoodi.github.io/_pages/about.md

 <center><img src="http://farhoodi.github.io/images/profile1.png" width="400"></center>

-I am an applied microeconomist interested in Industrial Organization, Urban Economics, and applications of Big-Data and machine learning in economics.
-I am working on welfare distribution in peer-to-peer markets for my job market paper.
-I am also teaching a course on applied machine learning in economics at University of Illinois.
+I am an Assistant Professor of Economics at University of Toronto.
+I am specialized in Industrial Organization, Urban Economics, and applications of Big-Data and machine learning in economics.

-I am on the Job Market and will be available for interviews at the 2020 AEA-ASSA Meetings in San Diego, CA.